-According to the fiscal note prepared by the Division of the Budget, HB 2169 would increase Department expenditures by \$6,946 to create, test, print, and ship the plates.
+According to the fiscal note prepared by the Division of the Budget on HB 2169, enactment of the bill would increase Department expenditures by \$6,946 to create, test, print, and ship the plates.
 The Department estimates the bill would increase revenues in the State Highway Fund by \$9,812.50.
 In addition, the Department estimates the bill would increase revenues to the Distinctive License Plate Fund by up to \$20,000 for a nonrefundable fee required from the new distinctive license plate sponsor.
 [Note: Sub. for HB 2166 would reduce this fee to a maximum of \$5,000.]